bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [miners]: /en/developer-guide#term-miner "Creators of Bitcoin blocks who solve proof-of-work puzzles in exchange for block rewards and transaction fees"
 [minimum fee]: /en/developer-guide#term-minimum-fee "The minimum fee a transaction must pay in must circumstances to be mined or broadcast by peers across the network"
 [multisig]: /en/developer-guide#term-multisig "An pubkey script using OP_CHECKMULTISIG to check for multiple signatures"
+[nbits]: /en/developer-reference#target-nbits "The encoded form of the target threshold as it appears in the block header"
 [network]: /en/developer-guide#term-network "The Bitcoin P2P network which broadcasts transactions and blocks"
 [Null data]: /en/developer-guide#term-null-data "A standard transaction type which allows adding 40 bytes of arbitrary data to the block chain up to once per transaction"
 [op_checkmultisig]: /en/developer-reference#term-op-checkmultisig "Op code which returns true if one or more provided signatures (m) sign the correct parts of a transaction and match one or more provided public keys (n)"